 23.5 The Council will aim to produce Appraisals and Management Plans for all its Conservation Areas and will consider the merits of amendments to Conservation Area boundaries.
 It will also consider the production of a Local List of non-designated assets, criteria for their identification and/or an associated SPD.
-The Council will look to work pro-actively with established Civic Societies to aid understanding of the local historic environment.
+The Council will look to work proactively with established local voluntary groups including Civic and Local History Societies to aid understanding of the local historic environment.